Mature Masculine

 Sentimental softness: Feeling deeply but avoiding action.
 True compassion can be fierce when protection is needed.

-Self-abandonment: Losing yourself in others' needs.
-True compassion includes yourself in the circle of care.
+Self-abandonment: Losing ourselves in others' needs.
+True compassion includes ourselves in the circle of care.

 Rescuing: "Helping" in ways that create dependence.
 True compassion supports the other's strength, not their weakness.